Meteor-Community-Packages/stratosphere/README.md

 # THIS IS A WIP
+Working so far, with changes to the auth-client of meteor-tool:

+* Synchronization with upstream server
+* Synchronization with meteor-tool
+* Publishing of packages, versions, builds, metadata changes
+* Uploading and downloading of files

 Next thing to figure out is how to handle logins from Meteor tool

 # Stratosphere